eliranwong/biblemate/README.md

 ### Remarks:

-* Use `.lite` to enable or disable lite context.
-When lite context is enabled, BibleMate runs faster, with a slight trade‑off in tool response quality.
+* Use `.light` to enable or disable *light context*.
+When *light context* is enabled (default), BibleMate operates slightly faster, with a minor trade-off in tool response quality.
+When *light context* is disabled, full context is used, which consumes more tokens for processing but delivers higher response quality.
 * To use `.import`, you need to specify a python file that contains a saved conversation.
 Conversation is saved into a file each time when a backup is executed.
 Check the message `Conversation backup saved to ...` or locate the backups in `~/agentmake/computemate`.
 Instead of loading a mere conversation, you can load both a conversation and its master plan.
 To do so, specify a backup directory path that contains both `conversation.py` and `master_plan.md`.
 * To use `.open`, you need to specify a file or a directory that is to be opened.
 * `.edit` command allows you to edit the current conversation with our built-in text editor.
 You may customize to use your favorite text editor.
 Enter `.backend` and change the value of `DEFAULT_TEXT_EDITOR` with a command that calls your favorite text editor.